Voting in Iowa

 Iowa has closed caucuses.
 Voters must be registered with a party in order to attend that party’s caucus.

 Iowa has closed primaries.
 Voters registered with a particular party may only vote in that party's primary.
+Primaries are run by the state, where voters cast secret ballots in order to elect officials in all races excluding presidential.
 17-year-olds can vote in the primary election if they will be 18 by the corresponding general election.

 Voter ID In Iowa